msdeep14/msdeep14.github.io/_posts/2017-6-30-geeksforgeeks-posts.md

 ---
 layout: post
-title: Technical content writing
+title: Content Writing
 ---

-Recently I explored fun in writing Technical blogs on interesting C/C++ facts and features.
+Recently I explored fun in writing Technical blogs on C/C++ language, algorithms and Data Structures.
 All of my writing is published on [geeksforgeeks](http://www.geeksforgeeks.org/), you can find the links to the articles [here](https://msdeep14.github.io/projects/geeksforgeeks_articles.html)